mobile50/final-project-ssunduko/README.md

-# Final Project - Movie Browser
+# Final Project - Book Browser
 This is  implementing a book browser and rater.
 It will allow users to search for books included in the https://www.googleapis.com/books/v1/volumes and view additional information as well as rate any book they select.